-where E = rate of emission in pounds per hour and P = process weight rate in tons per hour.

-(b) Pursuant to 326 IAC 6-3-2 (Particulate Emission Limitations for Manufacturing Processes), the particulate emission rate from the fly ash silo unloading station shall not exceed 58.5 pounds per hour when operating at a process weight rate of 200 tons per hour.
+- (a) Pursuant to 326 IAC 6-3-2 (Particulate Emission Limitations for Manufacturing Processes), the particulate emission rate from the fly ash conveying system shall not exceed 46.45 pounds per hour when operating at a process weight rate of 61 tons per hour.
+The pounds per hour limitation was calculated using the following equation: - (b) Pursuant to 326 IAC 6-3-2 (Particulate Emission Limitations for Manufacturing Processes), the particulate emission rate from the fly ash silo unloading station shall not exceed 58.5 pounds per hour when operating at a process weight rate of 200 tons per hour.
 The pounds per hour limitation was calculated using the following equation: